 A new initiative led by the Office of Neuroscience Research.

-There are many topics at the intersection of neuroscience and society – areas where scientists can benefit by learning more about current policies and the science to support them, and non-scientists can benefit by learning about tools, technologies, and our current understanding of brain biology.
-Direct conversation can inform, generate transparency, and ultimately lead to new and improved policies that positively impact community health.
+There are many topics at the intersection of neuroscience and society – areas where scientists can benefit by learning more about downstream applications of scientific findings, and non-scientists can benefit by learning about tools, technologies, and our current understanding of brain biology.
+Direct conversation can inform, generate transparency, and ultimately lead to new and improved policies and responsible applications that positively impact community health.

-- For scientists: Opportunities to explore how our understanding of brain biology can impact the design and implementation of policies related to families, health, the workplace, and education.
+- For scientists: Opportunities to explore how our understanding of brain biology is applied outside academia, and how scientific findings can impact the design and implementation of policies related to families, health, the workplace, and education.